GaryCao-45/TopoBayMatSNN-demo/README.md

-# TopoBayMatSNN-Demo
+# TopoBayMatSNN-Demo (Proprietary Feature Framework)

 **TopoBayMatSNN-Demo** is a demonstration version of the scientific machine learning environment tailored for modeling materials using Bayesian neural networks, topological deep learning, and simplicial neural networks.

-This demo version showcases the core programming framework and structure, highlighting implementation of topological feature extraction and simplicial neural networks.
-Core algorithmic details and proprietary results have been simplified or removed to focus on code organization and best practices.
+This demo version showcases the core programming framework and structure, highlighting implementation of topological feature extraction and simplicial neural networks. **IMPORTANT: All core algorithmic details, proprietary feature names, and specific mathematical formulations related to the Topological-Quantum-Graph Fusion Descriptor (as described in the accompanying research plan) have been intentionally abstracted, simplified, or removed to protect intellectual property.** This repository focuses solely on code organization and architectural best practices.

 <div align="center">
   <img width="256" height="256" alt="Logo-1" src="Logo/Logo-1.png" style="margin-right: 20px;" />